 - Patch: A patch (sometimes called a “fix”) is a quick repair job for a piece of programming.
 During a software product’s beta test distribution or try-out period and later after the product is formally released, problems/bugs will almost be found.
 A patch is an immediate solution that is provided to users.
 For example, Check that HP UFT releases patches to support new browser versions or fix any bugs found after release.

 When the Build prepared by the Configuration Management Team is sent to different Test Environments, it is called the Build Deployment.

 The Tractability matrix is used to cross-check the test cases as per the requirement of the test cases.
 In other words, it checks whether each functionality is covered in the Test Cases as per the requirement document.

 What is Exploratory Testing, and when should it be performed?

 In an exploratory testing session, the tester executes a chain of actions against the system, and each action depends on the result of the previous action.
-Hence the outcome of the result of the actions could influence what the tester does next.
-Therefore the test sessions are not identical.
+Hence, the outcome of the actions could influence what the tester does next.
+Therefore, the test sessions are not identical.

-This is in contrast to Scripted Testing where tests are designed beforehand using the requirements or design documents, usually before the system is ready and execute those same steps against the system in another time.
+This is in contrast to Scripted Testing, where tests are designed beforehand using the requirements or design documents, usually before the system is ready, and execute those same steps against the system at another time.